-- Explain the objectives of information security - Explain the importance and application of each of confidentiality, integrity, authentication and availability - Understand various cryptographic algorithms. - Understand the basic categories of threats to computers and networks - Describe public-key cryptosystem.
+- Explain the objectives of information security - Explain the importance and application of each of confidentiality, integrity, authentication and availability - Understand various cryptographic algorithms. - Understand the basic categories of threats to computers and networks - Describe public-key cryptosystem. - Describe the enhancementsmade to IPv4 by IPSec - Understand Intrusions and intrusion detection - Discuss the fundamental ideas of public-key cryptography. - Generate and distribute a PGP key pair and use the PGP package to send an encrypted e-mail message. - Discuss Web security and Firewalls

-- Student will be able to understand basic cryptographic algorithms, message and web authentication and securityissues. - Ability toidentify information system requirements for both of them such as client and server. - Ability to understand the current legal issues towards information security. - Ability to enhancementsmade to IPv4 by IPSec - Ability to Understand Intrusions and intrusion detection
+- Student will be able to understand basic cryptographic algorithms, message and web authentication and securityissues. - Ability toidentify information system requirements for both of them such as client and server. - Ability to understand the current legal issues towards information security.